tallus/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-01-03-continuous-delivery-and-deployment.md

 > “… all feature development should take place in a dedicated branch instead of the master branch. … makes it easy for multiple developers to work on a particular feature without disturbing the main codebase.
 It also means the master branch will never contain broken code …”
 > —[Git Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)

----
+--

 ### How do feature branches enable CD?

-* Nobody works on the master branch
++ Nobody works on the master branch
-* Any feature based changes made on a feature branch
++ Any feature-based changes made on a feature branch

----
++ Some Continuous Integration systems only run of master...

+--

 ## Example *